Notes on the Geography of Tanzania: Bagamoyo

 Back to basics.
 We'll go down the lane.

 Besides the Boma, the most impressive German building is the Customs House.
 It was built following an 1888 treaty between the Deutsch Ost-Afrika Gesellschaft and Sayyid Khalife of Zanzibar.
 The treaty gave the Germans the right to collect duties along this coast.
 They needed a strong arm to do it, and in 1889 they got it from Hermann von Wissman, whose troops hanged the leader of an uprising.
 By 1890 German East Africa became a crown colony, and a year later the capital was moved to Dar es Salaam.
-Bagamoyo didn't die swiftly, however, and in the same year as the move south this customs house opened.
+Bagamoyo didn't die swiftly, however, and this customs house opened the same year as the move south.